astrorama/SourceXtractorPlusPlus/doc/src/Measurements.rst

   print_measurement_images()

 In practice, one will generally want to load several images with a single instruction, not one by one.
-However before addressing this point we need to introduce the concept of `grouping <groups>`_.
+However before addressing this point we need to introduce the concept of :ref:`grouping <groups>`.

 .. _groups: